 by Matt Slick

-There are different ways in which people can be defined.
-But, biblically speaking, evil is that which is contrary to the holy character and will of God.
-Evil is wickedness, an attempt to cause unnecessary harm, to deceive, etc. It is an attitude of malice and is ultimately is an intention to do that which is contrary to the will of God--even if a person doesn't know whether or not God exists.
+Evil is that which is contrary to the will of God and which is of malevolent intent.
+It is a moral category.
+It is what is immoral and counter to God's holiness.
+There are different ways in which evil can be defined.
+But, biblically speaking, it is anything that is contrary to the holy character and will of God.
+Evil is wickedness, an attempt to cause unnecessary harm, to deceive, etc. It is an attitude of malice.

 Evil is a moral issue

-If all that exists are evolved human beings and there is no God, then nothing can be evil by nature.
-That is, actions would have no inherent moral value.
+If people are nothing more than evolved human creatures, then nothing can be evil by nature.
+This is because actions would have no inherent moral value.
 They would just be things that happen.
+Lifting a glass off atable is not a moral issue.
 When a lion kills and eats a zebra, it is not evil.
 It is just a function of the natural realm.
-Likewise, in a materialistic world of evolution without God, there is only function and there can't be any ontological evil.
+Likewise, in a materialistic world of evolution where God is not a factor of moral truth, there is only function, instinct, and reason - in the case of people.
+There can't be any ontological evil.
 There would just be different degrees of suffering and a variety of opinions on what is good and bad.

 Objects are not evil.
 A rock, a cloud, or water are not evil by nature.
 They are things.
 But, actions performed by people are different than objects because people have motivation behind their actions.
 If I break someone's arm to save his life, that is not evil.
-But if I break his arm for my personal pleasure because I want to watch him suffer, then that is evil.
-It is evil in the Christian context because it goes against the character of God since it violates the commandment to love your neighbor as yourself (Matthew 22:39).
+But if I break his arm for merely my personal pleasure because I want to watch him suffer, then that is evil because in the Christian context it goes against the character of God by violating the commandment to love your neighbor as yourself (Matthew 22:39).

 Satan is evil

 Some people do not believe that there's an actual being called Satan, who is evil by nature.
 But the Bible clearly tells us that he exists and he works to thwart the righteous and holy work of God.
 He opposes God.
 He is evil in that he is wicked in his inner most being and seeks to harm us and defy God.